Famous Rivers in Ottawa and their Tributaries

 1.3 Function

 Ottawa River is also a transportation route for native people, fur traders, and the timber industry.
-This great river also helps in power generation in the lower Ottawa Valley.
+This extraordinary river also helps in power generation in the lower Ottawa Valley.
 In later years, this river was also used to produce hydroelectricity for many communities.

 1.4 Ecology

 The flow is almost consistent throughout the year.
 However, there is high runoff during the springs because of snowmelt.
 A dry runoff follows during the summer months.
-However, heavy rains bring it back to a steady and fairly steady flow through the winter.
+However, heavy rains bring it back to a steady and relatively steady flow through the winter.

 The lower Ottawa River also experiences two spring flood peaks.
 Spring comes earlier on the southern tributaries, which causes the Ottawa River to rise at its first peak, and the second peak arises when the snow melts, usually three weeks after the first peak.
 During this time, large volumes of water flow through the river.